HewlettPackard/squest/docs/settings.md

 # Configure settings

+Settings are placed into the `squest/settings/development.py` file which is a standard [Django core settings file](https://docs.djangoproject.com/en/3.1/ref/settings/)

 ## LDAP backend

-LDAP can be activated by setting the environment vairable `LDAP_ENABLED` to `True` or directly in the settings.py file:
+LDAP can be activated by setting the environment vairable `LDAP_ENABLED` to `True` or directly in the `settings.py` file:

 ```python
 LDAP_ENABLED= True